 The Tulameen Platinum Project is located below Grasshopper Mountain along a 4.5 km stretch of the Tulameen River and Britton

 Creek, near the village of Tulameen and approximately 22 km west-northwest on a straight line from Princeton, BC.
-Including a

 The Tulameen Platinum Project covers a sizeable part of the dunite core of the ultramafic unit (Alaskan-type) that hosts